wvlet/airframe/docs/src/main/tut/docs/index.md

 val p2: P = bind { (d1:D1, d2:D2) => P(d1, d2) } // Inject D1 and D2 to create P
 val p3: P = bind { (d1:D1, d2:D2, d3:D3) => P(d1, d2, d3) } // Inject D1, D2 and D3
 val pd: P = bind { provider _ } // Inject D1, D2 and D3 to call a provider function
-val pd: P = bindInstance { provider _ } // Create a new P using the provider

 // Factory bindings can be used to override a part of the dependencies val f1: D1 => P = bindFactory[D1 => P] // A factory to use a given D1 to generate P